jungparc/RDS/en/db-instance.md

 Force promotion is processed based on current point-in-time data of the read replica, regardless of the state of the master or original region.
 Reproduction delays can result in data loss.
 Therefore, we do not recommend using this feature unless you are in a situation where you urgently need to put the read replica into service.

-### Stopping replication of read replications
+### Stop Replication of Read Replicas

-Read replicas can be interrupted for several reasons.
-If the state of the read replica is `Replication Stopped`, the cause should be quickly identified and normalized. ` Replication Stopped` state increases replication delay.
-If there is no binary log required for normalization, the read replica must be rebuilt.
-The reason for the stopped replication can be determined by the command `SHOW SLABE STATUS` in the read replica.
-If the value `Last_Errno` is 1062, you can call the below procedure until the error disappears.
+Read replicas can be stopped for several reasons.
+If the status of the read replica is `Replication stopped`, you must quickly determine the cause and perform normalization.
+If the ` Replication stopped` status persists for a long time, the replication delay will increase.
+If you do not have the binary log required for normalization, you must rebuild the read replica.
+The reason for replication stop can be determined by the `SHOW SLAVE STATUS` command in the read replica.
+If the value of `Last_Errno` is 1062, you can call the Procedure below until the error disappears.

 ```
 mysql> CALL mysql.tcrds_repl_skip_repl_error();
 ```

-### Rebuilding Read Replica
+### Rebuild Read Replica

 If you can't resolve the replication issue of read replica, you can restore it to its normal state by rebuilding.
 This process deletes all databases in the read replica and rebuilds it anew based on the master database.
 During rebuilding, read replicas are unavailable to use.
 Rebuilding read replicas requires backup files and binary logs created with the Enable Table Lock option among DB instances in the replication group.
 If you don't have a backup file, refer to [Create Read Replica](./#_1) for actions and precautions.